rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 ---

-The `.conf` configuration file provides a structured means of defining the variables needed for topology export.
+The `.conf` configuration file provides a structured way to define the variables needed for topology export.
 It is particularly useful when you want to reuse the same settings or when there are many options to be defined.

 Of course, here is the configuration file with a detailed explanation for each field: